system76/docs/content/unexpected-reboots.md

 #### Check for Memory Leaks

-If an app is taking more than its fair share of system memory, that can have a runaway affect resulting in shutdowns or restarts.
+If an app is taking more than its fair share of system memory, that can have a runaway effect resulting in shutdowns or restarts.

 Applications are available to help diagnose memory leaks.